Urine Analysis (1/3): Sediment and Dipstick Examination

 Search for Trichomonas vaginalis or eggs from Schistosoma haematomium.

 Standard values for urine dipstick analysis are shown in Table dipstick standard values.
 In screening for urological diseases, the urine analysis with dipsticks is superior to the urine sediment.
 The dipstick analysis provides important information about the urinary pH, specific gravity, proteinuria, bilirubinuria, glucosuria, ketonuria and nitrite test.

-Urine dipstick standard values with test principle and possible influencing and confounding factors (Roche 2014).
+Urine dipstick standard values with test principle and possible influencing and confounding factors (Neymeyer 2014).

 ||Influencing and confounding factors